 Brumation for Honduran milksnakes is common but not necessary.
 Some keepers choose to put their snakes in the fridge or another cool place during this time as it is standard procedure for other reptiles.

 Honduran Milksnakes are not a common pet.
 Their uniqueness and beauty will earn them anywhere from $250 to as much as $1000, depending on age and coloration.

 Honduran milk snakes are brightly colored and easy to care for.
 They make great pets, but you must understand how to take proper care of them before deciding to add one to your household.

 We have all sorts of information about snakes on our blog, so feel free to look around and soak up as much knowledge as you can.

-Feature Image Credit: Nathan A Shepard, Shutterstock
+Featured Image Credit: Nathan A Shepard, Shutterstock